maxmilton/ekscss/README.md

 # ekscss

 > Warning: This is experimental alpha software.
-Test thoroughly before using in production!
+Test thoroughly before using in production.
 Please report any bugs you find!
-Before version `1.0.0` there may be backwards incompatible changes.
+Before version `1.0.0` minor releases may contain breaking changes.

 `ekscss` (pronounced X-C-S-S) is a simple, fast, and powerful CSS preprocessor.